ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 - Activity: Import the project into Snyk.
 Are there any vulnerabilities?

 3. **Configure Google Cloud Infrastructure** <br>
-- Setup a GCP project, service account, bucket and the Cloud Run Functions application.<br>
+- Create a bucket
-- Activity/Reflection: What is the difference between Cloud Run and Cloud Run Functions?
+- Activity/Reflection:

 4. **Configure CI/CD with Github Actions**<br>
 - Create a service account, a Pool and Github Actions file
-- Activity/Reflection: How does CI/CD benefit your project?
+- Activity/Reflection: What is the difference between Cloud Run and Cloud Run Functions?

 5. **Setup a scheduler**<br>
 - Create a new Google Cloud Scheduler that checks for new versions every month